yssource/crp/src/idioms/data_modeling/abstract_classes.md

-# Pure virtual classes, interfaces, and dynamic dispatch
+# Abstract classes, interfaces, and dynamic dispatch

-Pure virtual classes are used to model interfaces when objects meeting the interface will be used with dynamic dispatch to resolve the invoked method.
+In C++ when an interface will be used with dynamic dispatch to resolve invoked methods, the interface is defined using an abstract class.
+Types that implement the interface inherit from the abstract class.
 In Rust the interface is given by a *trait*, which is then implemented for the types that support that trait.
 Programs can then be written over *trait objects* that use that trait as their base type.

 The following example defines an interface, two implementations of that interface, and a function that takes an argument that satisfies the interface.
 In C++ the interface is defined with an abstract class where all of the methods are pure virtual methods, and in Rust the interface is defined with a trait.

-In both languages the function (`printArea` in C++ and `print_area` in Rust) invokes a method using dynamic dispatch.
+In both languages, the function (`printArea` in C++ and `print_area` in Rust) invokes a method using dynamic dispatch.

 <div class="comparison">